Top 5 Ways to Get the Highest Paying Medical Coding and Billing Jobs

 - The East Coast (New York, Massachusetts, Rhode Island, Connecticut, New Jersey, and Maryland)

-If you would like to be placed in a medical coding or billing specialist job, contact Desert Medical Careers at (602) 468-6300.
+If you would like to be placed in a medical coding or billing specialist job, please fill out the form below or call us at 602-468-6300.

 AAPC’s annual salary survey consistently has shown that credentials result in higher income.
 The 2017 salary survey reports that having just one credential can raise one’s annual pay by an average of $6,442.